-This gluten-free crust made of cauliflower has a texture very much like regular pizza crust.
+This keto cauliflower crust has a texture very much like regular pizza crust.
+It’s crispy with a chewy texture similar to a thin-crust pizza.
 It’s delicious without all the guilt.

-Two years ago, I read food blog posts of people raving about cauliflower pizza crust.
+Two years ago, I read posts of people raving about cauliflower pizza crust.
 I had zero interest in trying it back then.
-But after successfully making several cauliflower substitute recipes, I wanted to give it a try.
-And I finally understand what all the fuss was about!
+But after successfully making several cauliflower recipes, I wanted to give it a try and now I finally understand what all the fuss was about!

 Cauliflower Pizza Crust